SAP-samples/abap-cheat-sheets/02_Structures.md

        END OF struc_type.
 ```

 Alternatively, you can also use the following syntax.
-However, a chained statement provides better readability.
+However, a chained statement may provide better readability.
 ``` abap
 TYPES BEGIN OF struc_type.
   TYPES comp1 TYPE ... .